 If you enjoy helping people and want an interesting and varied career, then you should consider a rewarding career in community services! ... and welfare of the elderly, with aged care services providing everything from assisting ... qualifications, studying a certificate III or IV in aged care will give you a ...

 It's predicted that people 65 years+ will comprise 22% of the population by 2056.
 Find out what this demographic shift means for the future of industries like nursing ... after older people in their own homes than provide full residential care ... transport, for instance, would help elderly people, but also mean that ...

 The health care and social services industry is Australia's largest employment sector, and over the next five years it's expected to provide more jobs than any ... area you'll need a Certificate III in Aged Care or a Certificate III in Home and ... undertaking further studies at either certificate IV, diploma or bachelor degree level. ...

 Australian aged care workers have lodged a claim for a 60 per cent pay increase - a rise that would add up to $10 an hour to the hourly wage. ... of funding for the aged care sector, including extra aged care places.
 Australia's ageing ... of home help.
 Home care services provide the elderly with basic domestic ...

 The federal government has announced that it will spend an additional $1.2 billion over four years to raise the wages of aged care workers. ... conditions for Australia's aged care workers', Butler told The Sydney Morning Herald.
 With ... responsive system that provides older Australians with quality care'.
 Take advantage of ...

-The health and aged care and mining sectors are the two big industry winners when it comes to employment gains during the last year, as reported in the Sydney ... reported in the Sydney Morning Herald.
-Health and aged care added 48 700 ... majority of new health and aged care worker positions.
+The health and aged care and mining sectors are the two big industry winners when it comes to employment gains during the last year, as reported in the Sydney ... new mining jobs between them.
+NSW, South Australia and Victoria also ... majority of new health and aged care worker positions.
 Australia's previous largest ...